MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/faqs.md

 ### What is the application ID field on the application user form?

-The application ID is a mandatory field for creating application users in the Common Data Service platform.
+The application ID is a mandatory field for creating application users in the Dataverse platform.
 You can copy any application ID for any valid (non-expired) application created in Azure Active Directory for the same tenant into this field.

 ## Supervisor experience